craftcms/docs/docs/cloud/faq.md

 ### Which Git providers do you support?

-We currently support connecting GitHub, Gitlab, and BitBucket repositories.
+We currently support connecting GitHub, GitLab, and Bitbucket repositories.

 <a id="min-versions"></a>